Smooth generalized symmetries of quantum field theories: Acknowledgments

 \section{Acknowledgments}

-We thank David Ayala and Pelle Steffens for discussions.
-BG is supported by STFC consolidated grant ST/T000694/1.
-JTS is supported in part by the U.S. National Science Foundation (NSF) grant PHY-2014071. \oldaddcontentsline
+We thank David Ayala and Pelle Steffens for discussions, along with the referee for the suggestion, amongst others, to consider the space $G\mathrm{Conn}(M)$.
+BG is supported by Science and Technology Facilities Council (STFC) consolidated grant ST/T000694/1.
+JTS is supported by the U.S. National Science Foundation (NSF) grant PHY-2014071. \oldaddcontentsline

 \thesubsection{\thesection.\arabic{subsection}} \addtocontents{toc}{ }